Polymehr/renpydeskgen/README.md

 ```sh
 $ ./renpy_desktop_generator.sh ../../path/to/your/vn -l 4 -L 4
 ```

+If you want to avoid checking for optional dependencies and thus make the script less verbose, you can either set `CHECK_OPTIONAL_DEPENDENCIES=false` at the start of the script or export `RENPYDESKGEN_CHECK_OPTIONAL_DEPENDENCIES=false` beforehand.

 ## Older Versions and Credits
 This script is based on a script by 🐲Shin from the